awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 The following example creates an Auto Scaling group named `myASG` with CloudWatch monitoring \(`MetricsCollection`\) enabled and custom tags\.
 The first tag, `Environment`=`Production`, is assigned to the Auto Scaling group and to any EC2 instances launched as part of the Auto Scaling group\.
 The second tag, `Purpose`=`WebServerGroup`, is assigned only to the Auto Scaling group itself\.

 Each instance has 300 seconds to warm up before receiving its first health check\.
-The launch template provisions T2 instances in unlimited mode using the `CPUCredits` property\.
 A block device mapping specifies an EBS volume to attach to each instance, in addition to attaching the volumes specified by the AMI\.
 Because `Monitoring` is enabled, EC2 metric data will be available at 1\-minute intervals \(known as detailed monitoring\) through CloudWatch\.

 This example also uses intrinsic functions to assign values to certain properties dynamically\.
 To get the version number of the launch template, it specifies the launch template's logical name and the latest version number of the launch template in the format `myLaunchTemplate.LatestVersionNumber` with the intrinsic function [GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.
 It also uses the [Fn::Sub](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-sub.html) function to customize the name of the launch template to include the stack name and the [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) function to reference two [AWS::EC2::Subnet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-subnet.html) resources for the Auto Scaling group that are declared elsewhere in the same template\.